-Sodium benzoate, is the sodium salt of benzoic acid used as a food preservative in pickles, sauces, and fruit juices, with an E number of E211.
+Sodium benzoate is the sodium salt of benzoic acid used as a food preservative in pickles, sauces, and fruit juices, with an E number of E211.
 Sodium benzoate is produced by the neutralization of benzoic acid with sodium hydroxide.
-It is very soluble in water (550–630 g/litre at 20 °C) and is hygroscopic at a relative humidity above 50%.
-Its pH is about 7.5 at a concentration of 10 g/litre water.
+It is very soluble in water (550–630 g/liter at 20 °C) and is hygroscopic at a relative humidity above 50%.
+Its pH is about 7.5 at a concentration of 10 g/liter water.

 Benefits of Sharbat Banafsha

-- It causes widening of the bronchi and helps in alleviation of asthma.
+- It causes widening of the bronchi and helps in the alleviation of asthma.

-- It is febrifuge and gives relief in fever.
+- It is febrifuge and gives relief in the fever.

 - It is effective against cold, cough, congestion and catarrh.